All Episodes

 And when you meet these guys, you know, I got to be honest.

-You know, Linda's shaking her head laughing.
+You know, Linda's shaking her head, laughing.

 But, you know, look, everybody in life has issues.

-they're so severely debilitated or um the disfigurement from the from the ravages of wars that they're fighting on our behalf and how hard that must be for them and I really you begin to feel like an idiot at least I do that I start whining about myself.
+But then you meet these guys and they're blind or they have no legs or they're so severely debilitated or the disfigurement from the ravages of wars that they're fighting on our behalf and how hard that must be for them.

-Again if you go to the website Building Homes for Heroes we're helping them find jobs we're helping them with entrepreneurial spirit we're bringing them to family fun events.
+Again, if you go to the website, Building Homes for Heroes, we're helping them find jobs.

 We've only had five divorces with 225 homes.